art-egorov/lovis4u/README.md

-## Installation 🛠️
+## Installation

-- The most stable release of lovis4u can be installed directly from pypi:
+- LoVis4u can be installed directly from pypi:

 ```
 python3 -m pip install lovis4u